-The purpose of this document is to help you as a panellist, to prepare for the forthcoming panel meeting.
+The purpose of this document is to help you, as a panellist, to prepare for the forthcoming panel meeting.
 In addition to this document, you should also feel free to contact the meeting's nominated AHRC Programme Co-ordinator/PSO if you have any questions you wish to raise prior to the meeting.

-1. COVID-19 Update for Reviewers
+1. COVID-19 Update for Panel Members

-1.1.
-Reviewer guidance for mitigation against submitted applications
+1.1 Guidance for mitigation against submitted applications

 UKRI recognises that the COVID-19 pandemic has caused major interruptions and disruptions across our communities and are committed to ensuring that individual applicants and their wider team, including partners and networks, are not penalised for any disruption to their career(s) such as breaks and delays, disruptive working patterns and conditions, the loss of on-going work, and role changes that may have been caused by the pandemic.
 When undertaking your assessment of the research project, you should consider the unequal impacts of the impact that COVID-19 related disruption might have had on the track record and career development of those individuals included in the proposal, and you should focus on the capability of the applicant and their wider team to deliver the research they are proposing.
+Any comments made by reviewers relating to disruptions caused by the COVID-19 pandemic which negatively impact their assessment of the applicants should be disregarded.